fbef0102/Game-Private_Plugin/CS_插件/Player_玩家/css_team_noblock/readme.md

 	* Run through teammates, only collisions with enemies
     * Grendates fly through teammates
     * NO physics mayhem/bouncing props BUG
-    * 🟥 This plugin will disable friendly fire
+    * 🟥 This plugin will disable friendly fire except for grenades
 </details>

 * Require | 必要安裝